Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - username should not store number
 - condition for 8 characters 1 special and 1 uppercase (password)

-- Fix problem on why data is not inserted upon adding expense same goes as editing and deleting

 # WHAT WAS DONE? ( DESCRIPTION )
 - Done With the logic for the login and successful message in the login page
 - Done With the logic for the Sign up and successful message in the register page, also it will redirect to    login page